ElijahCuff/AndroidNightmare/README.md

 ### UPDATE TO ANDROID NIGHTMARE
 • Takes control of device via lockTaskMode()
-• TxID can only be verified Once, so Demo TxID was removed
+• TxID can only be verified Once with new backend - using old backend for safety.
 • Decryption Key is now only valid while the application is running, Closing the app - Restarting device, Uninstalling or Power Off is now dangerous.
 • Control of Android 10 devices is restricted to Plugging IN a charger only
 • Migrated Strings to not be Hard Coded in Java - for easier Translation